Griboedow/ColorizerToolVe/README.md

-ColorizerToolVE is a VisualEditor extension for MediaWiki that adds a beautiful [Coloris](https://coloris.js.org/) color picker to style text, text backgrounds, and table cells with custom colors.
+ColorizerToolVе is a VisualEditor extension for MediaWiki that adds a beautiful [Coloris](https://coloris.js.org/) color picker to style text, text backgrounds, and table cells with custom colors.

 MediaWiki page: https://www.mediawiki.org/wiki/Extension:ColorizerToolVe